ROHAN842/ROHAN842/README.md

 - ❤️ I love to write reviews on various software related products, new technologies, cloud services etc.

-- 🥅 2022 Goals: Enhance my problem solving and development skills.
+- 🥅 2022 Goals: Explore and learn how real world softwares works with new tech stacks.

 - 📌 Tech Stack I am familiar with :-